UACS210Spring2018/PA-and-Section-Writeups/PA9-GardenGUI/README.md

  4. If it does, then incorporate your PA8 code into your PA9.
 We strongly recommend you do it in small pieces.

- 5. Implement the the functionality provided in this write up for PA9.
+ 5. Implement the functionality provided in this write up for PA9.

  6. Test your code with various inputs to make sure that it works correctly.